Hacker0x01/docs.hackerone.com/docs/programs/gitlab-integration.md

 In order to configure GitLab integration for your team, [contact HackerOne](https://support.hackerone.com/hc/en-us/requests/new) with the following information:

-<li> Are you using gitlab.com or GitLab Community/Enterprise Edition?
+- Are you using gitlab.com or GitLab Community/Enterprise Edition?
-<li> The repository name
+- The repository name
-<li> The organization name
+- The organization name
-<li> The repository URL
+- The repository URL

 If you have various repositories under one organization, HackerOne can set your reference URL to be https://gitlab.com/:org/.
 This will enable you to set your references to be equal to :repo/issues/:id, and that would link you directly there.